danrley-lima/microservice-catalog-video/README.md

 4. Once the container is started, access the terminal of the app-php container with the command:
 ```
-  docker exec -it app-php bash
+  docker exec -it microservice-videos-app bash
 ```

 5. Now you are inside the app-php container.
 To run the tests, use the command: